Grahp/Website/pages/Steno Glossary.md

 - Raw steno is ambiguous. `T-` could refer to the [**starter**](#starter) `T-`, the [**chord**](#chord) containing only the [**starter**](#starter) `T-`, the [**stroke**](#stroke) constructed of only the [**chord**](#chord) containing only the [**starter**](#starter) `T-`, or the [**outline**](#outline) consisting of only the [**stroke**](#stroke) constructed of only the [**chord**](#chord) containing only the [**starter**](#starter) `T-`.
 - [**Keys**](#key) in [**strokes**](#stroke) appear in [**steno order**](#steno-order).

-## Untranslate / Untranslated Stroke / Untran
+## Untranslate

+Also Known As: Untran

 Noun